 DO: Find the right business credit card for your business

 A small business credit card can be an invaluable tool for your company.
 It has the potential to offer businesses secure and convenient methods of payment while also giving you short-term financing options and building your business credit profile.
 If you use a personal credit card for business expenses, it can be tricky to separate business and personal expenses for accounting and tax purposes.
-By using a business credit card, you’ll simplify the process of tracking business expenses, and can often pull specific summary reports, which can make it easier to keep your finger on the pulse of your finances, as well as help you maximize deductions and minimize tax burdens.
+Experts at best mortgage broker Melbourne firm state that using a business credit card, you’ll simplify the process of tracking business expenses, and can often pull specific summary reports, which can make it easier to keep your finger on the pulse of your finances, as well as help you maximize deductions and minimize tax burdens.
 Speaking of taxes…

 DON’T: Be afraid of tax change